rmasiniexpert/resume/index.md

 Participate in IT data modeling for new or re-engineered systems.

-### Independent contractor Windermere, Florida US, May 2009 - Present
+### INDEPENDENT CONTRACTOR | Data scientist and AI engineering consultant

-**Data scientist and AI engineering consultant**
+June 2020 - Present

 Experience with AWS services related to AI/ML, particularly Amazon EMR, AWS Lambda, Machine Learning, Amazon S3, Amazon EC2 Container Service, etc.
 Creating ML models for prediction in retail and educational industry, with high accuracy (95%).